svilupp/svilupp.github.io/wip/how_to_analytics_done_right.md

 # Deep dive on the winning solution
 The winning solution for me was #2.
 It requires slightly more effort to set up, but it’s free (great for personal or open source projects!) and has more powerful analytics features for the future.
 - Tracking: GoogleAnalytics version GA4
-> Side note: Why GA4 and not Universal Analytics?
+> Side note: Why GA4 and not Universal Analytics (UA)?
+>
-> No one should start a new analytics account with UA in 2022.
-GA4 has been built with modern considerations in mind (eg, privacy-conscious consumers).
-This tutorial does not take advantage of its full power but it gives you extensible option for the future (eg, …)
+> No one should start a new analytics account with UA in 2022, as it will be sunset in July 2023.
+Moreover, GA4 has been built with modern considerations and experiences in mind (eg, mobile devices, privacy-conscious consumers).
+This tutorial does not take advantage of its full power but it gives you extensible option for the future (eg, estimated traffic if everyone consented to tracking)

 - Consent Management: Termly.io
 - Privacy Policy and Cookie Policy generation: Termly.io
 - Orchestration: Google Tag Manager